Leitrim county football team: Managerial history

 Leitrim have a history of appointing "foreign" managers, with John O'Mahony, from Mayo, proving to be the most successful; O'Mahony led Leitrim to the 1994 Connacht SFC (a first in 67 years).
 Other outsiders to manage Leitrim include Seamus Bonner, from Donegal; Peter McGinnity, from Fermanagh; Declan McCabe, from Monaghan, P. J. Carroll, from Cavan; Declan Rowley, from Longford, Dessie Dolan, from Westmeath; Mickey Moran, from Derry.
+There was also Andy Moran from Mayo.
+County Down’s Steven Poacher took charge starting in late 2024.